TEALSK12/introduction-to-computer-science/lesson_43.md

 * Lecture
   * Ask students to consider how to count the number of female students in the room
-    * As a group, work through an algorithm with the students, hopefully settling on asking each student if s/he is female and counting the number of yesses (or something similar).
+    * As a group, work through an algorithm with the students, hopefully settling on asking each student if s/he is female and counting the number of yeses (or something similar).
   * Define "traversal" as the process of accessing each element of a list in order and performing some operation
     * Call out that the operation can be anything, and may not actually be performed on every element
     * Provide a few examples of possible operations (say each person's name, count the number of females, add up the total number of siblings, find the average GPA, etc.)